Delanterone

-Delanterone (INN) (developmental code name GBR-21162), also known as 1α-methylandrosta-4,16-dien-3-one, is a steroidal antiandrogen described as an anti-acne agent which was never marketed.
+Delanterone (INN; development code GBR-21162; also known as 1α-methylandrosta-4,16-dien-3-one) is a steroidal antiandrogen described as an anti-acne agent which was never marketed.
 The compound showed poor efficacy as an antiandrogen in vivo in animals, suggestive of low activity or a short terminal half-life, and likely in relation to this was not further developed.
 It was described and characterized in the literature in 1977.